splineops/splineops/docs/index.rst

 Adapted and built on the algorithms developed through the years by the `Biomedical Imaging Group at EPFL <https://bigwww.epfl.ch/>`_ (Lausanne, Switzerland), SplineOps is in active development and supports modern computational demands.

-With a focus on the handling of large datasets, SplineOps deploys both CPU and GPU computations and offers tools for data smoothing, interpolation, and other applications.
-The library aims to integrate with the PyData ecosystem and supports a variety of research and engineering needs.

-By leveraging modern computing architectures, SplineOps seeks to enhance computational workflows while maintaining the rigor and reliability of the original algorithms.

 .. figure:: _static/waveletbird_full.jpeg
    :alt: Main Feature of SplineOps
    :align: center